CHH/CHH.github.io/_posts/2014-08-20-ask-christoph-symfony-over-laravel.markdown

 business), I'm not looking for specialists, but for people who can apply themselves to various different problems.

-The other downside is, that Laravel can be significantly easier to learn.
+The greatest advantage about Laravel is, that it can be significantly easier to learn.
 Also you tend to get something done in less time, because Laravel is developed more for rapid application development (like Rails).